microchip-pic-avr-examples/avr16eb32-bipolar-stepper-motor-drive/4_Dual-Alternate/readme.md

 <br>On the terminal, the information about the movement of the stepper is shown.
 <br><img src="../images/terminal_dual.png">
-<br>Screen capture from microstep and full-ramp configuration.
+<br>Screen capture from Microstep and Full-Ramp configuration.
 <br>
 <br><img src="../images/full_step_capture.png">
 <br>Full-Step